jgmotta98/spectral-algorithm-prototype/README.md

 # How to use

-Use the database returned from the [Spectra Scraper](https://github.com/jgmotta98/spectra-scraper) to feed the database.
-Use a `*.csv` file to input FT-IR spectral data.
+Use the database returned from the [Spectra Scraper](https://github.com/jgmotta98/spectra-scraper) to feed the algorithm.
+Use a `*.csv` file to input the FT-IR spectral data.